runicscribe/worldbuilding-docs/schizotech/fae.md

 or conventional magic.

 Snow elves also have the weakest glammer of all the elves, and in addition to their Deep-smithed armor, they usually wear clothing made of fur and hide, and covered in protective charms.

+Opposed to entrophy and the end of all things, which manifests in their ceaseless fight agains the far relms.
+This is paired with the knowledge of its inherent futility, and that what they are really fighting for is as much time as possible.

 ## Responsibilities